jleonard/firebase-for-your-face/README.md

 ---

 ## Logs
-> For logging an array of events across shard cluster.
+> For maintaining an array of events (eg. session activity) across a collection of shards.

-*First* configure firebase and create a firestore instance...
+**First** configure firebase and create a firestore instance...
 ```
 require('dotenv').config();